parismollo/CoSMMF/docs/rapport_final.md

 5. Retrieves the page table entries for both the faulting address and the new page using `ptedit_resolve`.
 This function is part of the ptedit library, which allows direct editing of page tables.
 6. Identifies the specific page table entry in the page table that needs to be modified.
 It does this by mapping the physical frame of the page table to a virtual address (ptedit_pmap), then calculating the index within the page table for the faulting address.
 7. Updates the PFN in the page table entry to point to the physical frame of the new page.
 This update is made using ptedit_set_pfn, which modifies the PFN in a page table entry.
 8. Updates the page table entry for the faulting address to reflect the new mapping using ptedit_update.
-This effectively changes the mapping so that future accesses to the faulting address will refer to the new page.
+This changes the mapping so that future accesses to the faulting address will refer to the new page.
 9. Invalidates the TLB entry for the faulting address using ptedit_invalidate_tlb to ensure that the processor does not use outdated translations.

 ```c